CodeDreamer06/MathGameChallenge/readme.md

 	  +IsHighScore(int score) bool
   }
 ```
-## Motivation & Features
-* This project is a command line-based game that helps you to get better at mental arithmetic.

-* It covers addition, subtraction, multiplication, division and square numbers.
-It uses the **abstract factory design pattern** which makes it easy to add new arithmetic operators into the game.

-* You have three levels to choose from: easy, medium and hard.
-At the end of each session, your score is saved into an SQLite database, which is shown before the start of the game.

-**Have fun!**
 ## Contribution
 If you have any ideas,   [open an issue](https://github.com/CodeDreamer06/MathGameChallenge/issues/new)  and tell me what you think.
 If you'd like to contribute, please fork the repository and make changes as you'd like.
 Pull requests are warmly welcome.
 1. Fork it